 Sometimes you pay with both up-front and monthly premiums.

 - The up-front premium is shown on your Loan Estimate and Closing Disclosure on page 2, in section B.

 - The monthly premium added to your monthly mortgage payment is shown on your Loan Estimate and Closing Disclosure on page 1, in the Projected Payments section.

 Lenders might offer you more than one option.
 Ask the loan officer to help you calculate the total costs over a few different timeframes that are realistic for you.

-Borrowers making a low down payment may also want to consider other types of loans, such as an FHA loan.
-Other types of loans may be more or less expensive than a conventional loan with PMI, depending on your credit score, your down payment amount, the particular lender, and general market conditions.
+Borrowers making a low down payment might want to consider other types of loans, such as an FHA loan.
+Other types of loans may be more or less expensive than a conventional loan with PMI, depending on your credit score, your down payment amount, the lender, and general market conditions.

-You may also want to consider saving up the money to make a 20 percent down payment.
+You might consider saving up the money to make a 20 percent down payment.
 When you pay 20 percent down, PMI is not required with a conventional loan.
-You may also receive a lower interest rate with a 20 percent down payment.
+You could also receive a lower interest rate with a 20 percent down payment.

 Still have questions about buying a house?